sakshamdhiman/Mobile_app/README.md

 ## Running the program -
 - Make a virtual environment, install the libraries mentioned in the program.
 - Run the "main.py" file.
-You should be able to navigate through the app now.
+You should be able to navigate through the app.